Volunteer in the Marshall Islands

 I am not going to give you a diatribe on what to expect for your specific experience, because that would be impossible.
 It would be useless to detail my own experience on Ulien Island because every single volunteer’s experience is vastly different depending on their host family situation, the friends they do or do not make on their island, the school they teach at, their students, the amenities they get from time to time—and, these variations from island to island and placement to placement are impossible to predict.

 Samuel Cortina graduated from the University of California, Los Angeles in 2009 with a bachelor’s degree in Communication Studies.
 He is currently living in the Republic of the Marshall Islands, teaching elementary school on Ulien Island as a WorldTeach volunteer.
-Samuel’s hometown is Redondo Beach, California, and he will be attending Harvard Law School in 2011.
+Samuel’s hometown is Redondo Beach, California.